-Show a text overlay in the video stream when the device detects motion
+Show a text overlay in the video stream when the device detects an object

-This example explains how to display the text "Motion detected" when the device detects motion.
+This example explains how to display the text "Motion detected" when the device detects an object.

-1. Start the application if it is not already running.

-2. Make sure you have set up the application according to your needs.
+- 1. Start the application if it is not already running. - 2.
+Make sure you have set up the application according to your needs.